 Another one of my favorite sergers is the Brother Designio DZ1234.
 It is a 4-thread maximum serger machine that uses two needles.
 Most users of this machine only have positive things to say about it, and I’m no different.
 I love this machine.

-It seems the only negative feedbacks I saw all had to do with the threading.
+It seems the only negative feedback I saw all had to do with the threading.
 I cannot for the life of me understand how some people find it difficult to follow simple step-by-step instructions to thread the machine.
 If you come across such feedbacks, I urge you to disregard them.
 Threading this machine is a breeze.
 The instructions are clear, well-illustrated, and color-coded to make it easy for you to thread.
 The only negative is that the machine comes with an inadequate set of threads.
 I’ll advise you to get rid of those threads and purchase a good quality set of threads for the machine and save yourself a headache.

 The machine sews through most types of fabrics, from light curtains to four layers of denim, without any issues.
 The differential feed has a range of 0.2 mm to 2.0 mm.
 It means you can sew through any material without puckering and stretching.
-The ability to adjust stitch length & width, thread tension and presser foot pressure contribute to beautiful straight and clean stitching.
+The ability to adjust stitch length & width, thread tension and presser foot pressure contributes to beautiful, straight and clean stitching.

 It comes with retractable knife feature that lets you disengage the knife with the flick of a lever.
 This allows you to make decorative stitching without trimming the edges of your fabric.

 This machine also comes with three additional presser feet.
 A piping foot, a gathering foot, and a blind hem stitch foot for hemming.
 The machine sews the following types of stitches; a four-thread and three-thread overlock stitch, narrow & rolled hem stitches, and ribbon lock stitches.